-On May 25, Governor Mark Dayton signed Executive Order 18-04 creating the Governor’s Advisory Council on Connected and Automated Vehicles.
+On May 25, Governor Mark Dayton signed Executive Order 18-04 (PDF) creating the Governor’s Advisory Council on Connected and Automated Vehicles.

 This Council has many stakeholders representing all of the interested parties in bringing this technology to Minnesota.
 Governor Dayton had the foresight to include the disability community in this discussion and appointed Joan Willshire, Executive Director of the Minnesota Council on Disability, as an ex officio.

 Automated vehicles (self-driving vehicles) will revolutionize our society and people with disabilities may gain the most from this technology.